HannaKoo/DiHuDi2024/README.md

 ## The second annual Diversity in Human Diversity minisymposium 2024

 ### Timetable:
-7th on November, University of Turku campus and Zoom Zoom details and information about lecture halls will be sent to participants after registration
+7th on November, University of Turku campus and
+Zoom details and information about lecture halls will be sent to participants after registration

 10:30 Registration desk opens